Reduce Instances of Covid-19 Phishing Email Attacks

 In my previous post, I focused on how the report we commissioned Ostermann Research to conduct showed the challenges with ransomware and phishing.
 For this article I would like to focus on a different area of the report which covered the affects of the Covid-19 pandemic on phishing.

 Phishing has been a regularly used threat by malicious actors for many years.
 Prior to the global Covid-19 pandemic, actors used the latest news topics and events in their attacks.
 We saw phishing emails based on the Olympics, election cycles, disasters, and other news.
-However, these were transitory and only allowed the cybercriminals to utilise the information for a short period of time.
-The pandemic has created them an unlimited supply of news and topics to utilise in their attacks.
+However, these were transitory and only allowed the cybercriminals to utilize the information for a short period of time.
+The pandemic has created them an unlimited supply of news and topics to utilize in their attacks.
 Examples are:

 - ⁃Infection numbers